pprunty/manim-interactive/README.md

 videos/projects/guide/text/TextScene.mp4
 ```

-> **Note:** This project currently supports macOS only.
+> [!NOTE] This project currently supports macOS only.
-Exports default to 4K.
+> Exports default to 4K.
 To change resolution, modify the --uhd flag in the Makefile and update custom_config.yml accordingly.
----

 ---